abbashumein/abbashumein/README.md

 ### Hi there 👋<br><br>I'm Ali Abbas, a computer science graduate with strong expertise in data analysis using Python, Tableau, Power BI, and SQL.
-I'm interested in pursuing a career in data science and machine learning!<br>- 🔭 I’m currently working on Machine Learning projects and actively looking for jobs!<br>- 🌱 I’m currently learning Deep Learning<br>- 📫 How to reach me: aliabbas00125@gmail.com!<br>- 👯 I’m looking to provide services on Data Analysis including Python, Machine Learning, Tableau, Power BI and SQL!
+I'm interested in pursuing a career in data science and machine learning!<br>- 🔭 I’m currently working on Machine Learning projects and actively looking for jobs!<br>- 🌱 I’m currently learning Generative AI <br>- 📫 How to reach me: aliabbas00125@gmail.com!<br>- 👯 I’m looking to provide services on Data Analysis including Python, Machine Learning, Deep Learning, NLP, Tableau, Power BI and SQL!

 # 💻 Tech Stack: